ucsb-eri/propSumm/README.md

     + we need a viable key (or pair of fields to act as a key)
     + what fields do we compare to to determine whether the data is updated or not

+## Currently cloned at spin:/home/cricess/propSumm
+Configuring system to be used there in a more automated fashion